Cravath, Swaine & Moore LLP Logo

 Securities Litigation

-• Won the dismissal of a shareholder derivative suit filed in New York state court against current and former directors and officers of Novartis and several Novartis subsidiaries alleging defendants breached their fiduciary duties to Novartis by failing to conduct adequate oversight of the company’s operations.
+• Won the dismissal of a shareholder derivative suit filed in New York state court against current and former directors and officers of Novartis AG and several Novartis subsidiaries alleging defendants breached their fiduciary duties to Novartis by failing to conduct adequate oversight of the company’s operations.

 Antitrust Litigation